Climb-social/angular-climb/README.md

 ### Example

-See [demo!](example/index.html) in this repo for an example of how to use.
+See the [climb demo](example/index.html) in this repo for an example of how to use.

 ## Running tests